mshawn12/group1-ticketmaster/README.md

 ### Conclusion

-- Basketball had the highest average price per ticket in sports, and rock had the highest average price for music.
+- Basketball had the highest Average Price ($1,996.63 USD) per ticket in Sports

 - An interesting observation was that Wisconsin and Arizona were the most expensive locations for ticket sales.